abinesh1006/Sabareh/README.md

-#My name is Sabare Victor Oketch
+👋🏾👋🏾My name is Sabare Victor Oketch📚
-#I am a:
+I am a:
-Data Scientist,
+🚀Data Scientist,
-Data Analyst,
+⚛️Data Analyst,
-A Web developer and
+👩🏾‍💻A Web developer,
-A Software Engineer
+🤖A Software Engineer